pulp-platform/bender/README.md

 This command will ensure all dependencies are downloaded from remote repositories.
 This is usually automatically executed by other commands, such as `sources` and `script`.

+### `fusesoc` --- Create FuseSoC `.core` files

+This command will generate FuseSoC `.core` files from the bender representation for open-source compatibility to the FuseSoC tool.
+It is intended to provide a basic manifest file in a compatible format, such that any project wanting to include a bender package can do so without much overhead.

+If the `--single` argument is provided, only to top-level `Bender.yml` file will be parsed and a `.core` file generated.

+If the `--single` argument is *not* provided, bender will walk through all the dependencies and generate a FuseSoC `.core` file where none is present.
+If a `.core` file is already present in the same directory as the `Bender.yml` for the corresponding dependency, this will be used to link dependencies (if multiple are available, the user will be prompted to select one).
+Previously generated `.core` files will be overwritten, based on the included `Created by bender from the available manifest file.` comment in the `.core` file.

+The `--license` argument will allow you to add multiple comment lines at the top of the generated `.core` files, e.g. a License header string.

+The `--fuse_vendor` argument will assign a vendor string to all generated `.core` dependencies for the VLNV name.

+The `--fuse_version` argument will assign a version to the top package being handled for the VLNV name.

 ### `vendor` --- Copy files from dependencies that do not support bender

 Collection of commands to manage monorepos.
 Requires a subcommand.